 Vice President, Communications and Government Relations

 Jay DeFrank is Vice President, Communications and Government Relations.
 He leads P&W worldwide internal and external communications, including public relations, social media, employee communications, visual media services, advertising and branding, public affairs and communications in support of sales and marketing.
-A member of the P&W Executive Committee, Jay reports to President David Hess.
+A member of the P&W Executive Committee, Jay reports to President Paul Adams.

 He joined United Technologies Corp. in 2006 as communications director for Chairman and CEO Louis Chênevert, and assumed his current position at Pratt & Whitney in 2008.
 Before joining UTC, Jay founded a think tank for the Space Foundation in Washington D.C. and directed the foundation's Washington operations.